agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

      - A slim database that is easily navigated so that there is a limited amount of wasted space

-     - Vader Analysis of tweets so that the user can identify market sentiment of these alternative power-trains
+     - Vader Analysis of Tweets so that the user can identify market sentiment of these alternative power-trains

    - Definitions, acronyms, and abbreviations: